nguyentumine/AIO-Boot/AIO/Tools/wimlib32/README.WINDOWS.txt

 binaries from the same Cygwin installation, provided that you install both the mingw64-i686-* and mingw64-x86_64-* packages; and you can run the Cygwin setup program to install more packages at any time.

+In the official binary releases from wimlib.net, libwim-15.dll's dependent libraries are linked in statically rather than dynamically, so it does not depend on any DLLs other than standard Windows DLLs.
+If you want to do this, install the following additional Cygwin packages:

+    - p7zip         (category "Archiver")
+    - autoconf      (category "Devel")
+    - automake      (category "Devel")
+    - git           (category "Devel")
+    - libtool       (category "Devel")
+    - nasm          (category "Devel")
+    - pkg-config    (category "Devel")
+    - ghostscript   (category "Graphics")
+    - wget          (category "Web")

+Then, in a Cygwin terminal, clone the git repository, checkout the wimlib version you want, bootstrap the repository, and run the Windows release script:

+    git clone git://wimlib.net/wimlib
+    cd wimlib
+    git checkout v1.11.0
+    ./bootstrap
+    ./tools/make-windows-release x86_64

+The release script will download and build libxml2 and winpthreads as static libraries, then build wimlib, then do some final tasks and bundle the resulting files up into a ZIP archive.
+If successful you'll end up with a file like "wimlib-1.11.0-windows-x86_64-bin.zip", just like the official releases.
+For 32-bit binaries just use "i686" instead of "x86_64".